-I teach critical thinking skills, using information and datasets from world history, classical archaeology, the history of the ancient Mediterranean, and also about issues of identity formation, as well as historical and archaeological methodologies.
+I teach research and critical thinking skills, using information and datasets from world history, classical archaeology, the history of the ancient Mediterranean, and also about issues of identity formation, as well as historical and archaeological methodologies.

 I hold a joint Ph.D. from the University of Chicago’s History and Anthropology Departments.
 My B.A. came from St. John’s College in Santa Fe, New Mexico.
 I am a member of the Joint Armenian-American Project for the Archaeology and Geography of Ancient Transcaucasian Societies (Project ArAGATS), and a member of the board of the Aragats Foundation.